 A New Mother Stays In Syria: 'For Sama' Is The Movie She Made For Her Baby

 Syrian filmmaker and journalist Waad al-Kateab says she will always remember a mother shouting at her: "Film me!
 Film me!
 Let the world see what's happening!"
-At the woman's side was a dead infant — not older than a year, al-Kateab recalls.
-She was "trying to tell him that she brought him milk during the siege," al-Kateab tells NPR.
+At the woman's side was a dead infant — not older than a year, Kateab recalls.
+She was "trying to tell him that she brought him milk during the siege," Kateab tells NPR.

-This was just one of the devastating scenes al-Kateab recorded in the years that followed the outbreak of violent revolution in Syria in 2011.
+This was just one of the devastating scenes Kateab recorded in the years that followed the outbreak of violent revolution in Syria in 2011.
 Since then, more than 5 million Syrians have fled and sought asylum around the world, and more than 6 million have been displaced within Syria.
-Al-Kateab chose to stay, to film "everything around" her for five dangerous years — and has turned her visceral footage into For Sama, a film written as a letter to her own newborn daughter.
-Her work earned the award for Best Documentary at the 2019 Cannes Film Festival.
+Kateab chose to stay, to film "everything around" her for five dangerous years — and has turned her visceral footage into For Sama, a film written as a letter to her own newborn daughter.
+Her work earned the award for best documentary at the 2019 Cannes Film Festival.

-The film is a series of intimate portraits of daily life, marriage and motherhood in Aleppo — al-Kateab's hometown under siege.
+The film is a series of intimate portraits of daily life, marriage and motherhood in Aleppo — Kateab's hometown under siege.
 She chronicles her own growing family, as well as the larger community of activists and professionals who remained in the city.

-It was important to bear witness, al-Kateab says: "This is the most important thing I can do — for these people and for my daughter."
+It was important to bear witness, Kateab says: "This is the most important thing I can do — for these people and for my daughter."

 Hamza al-Kateab, Waad's husband, continued to practice medicine in Aleppo, as other doctors fled the violence.
 The young couple met while studying at university, prior to the start of conflict.
-They were involved in demonstrations and protests against the Assad regime and as violence broke out, they felt an obligation to fight for their home — for themselves, their community, and their daughter.
+They were involved in demonstrations and protests against the Assad regime and as violence broke out, they felt an obligation to fight for their home — for themselves, their community and their daughter.

-They were a "normal family" wanting to live a "normal life" in a "crazy time," al-Kateab recalls.
+They were a "normal family" wanting to live a "normal life" in a "crazy time," Kateab recalls.
 They felt a responsibility for the future — "and that was Sama."

-Al-Kateab, who collaborated on the film with British director Edward Watts, narrates the documentary.
+Kateab, who collaborated on the film with British director Edward Watts, narrates the documentary.
 "I think over 99% of what you see in the film was shot by Waad ... so that you are completely rooted in her perspective," Watts tells NPR.

-When al-Kateab became pregnant, she and Hamza had to decide if they should raise their first child in the city they called home, when that home had become a war zone.
+When Kateab became pregnant, she and Hamza had to decide whether they should raise their first child in the city they called home, when that home had become a war zone.
 "We knew that that was a big responsibility," she says.
 "But at the same time, that was a big step for us to belong more to the land ... to Aleppo as a city, to our dream for freedom."

 She describes their decision to stay in Aleppo as "very complicated and very simple at the same time."
 She and her husband had experienced moments of great happiness and sadness there: "We grow up with these people ... we are part of this community," she says.
 To leave their loved ones would be "hell," she says.